 Think of PayPal and Facebook, both make use of blue as the anchor color with enough doses of white to make visitors feel calm and serene.
 If you are in any industry vertical that deals with distress like hospitals and medicines, blue is the color to choose.
 People coming by your website are sure to feel relaxed and peaceful as your reassuring content unfolds to them.
 Visitors are likely to go through your webpages systematically instead of frantically scanning them thus increasing page-time and giving it better ranking in turn.

 Psychology of GREEN

-Green because of its natural association with nature is symbolic of life, growth and health.
-Utilizing this intuitive feel in humans, the color is used to induce the feel of renewal and productivity.
-Due to its calm and cool effect, it is often used alongside with blue.
+Green because of its natural association with nature is symbolic of life, growth, and health.
+Utilizing this intuitive feel in humans, the color is used to induce the feeling of renewal and productivity.
+Due to its calm and cool effect, it is often used alongside blue.
 The color is then noticed because of its association with all renewal power.

 Moreover, green has a soothing effect on the retina making it a good choice for all websites that wish to exude a fresh and cool look.
 Because of its chromatic symbol for nature, green is often used to make the ‘isolation effect’.
 It is a greater color for conversion and as the only item of the particular color has a great impact on the customer’s mind.
 This is why the call to action buttons are often green when standing out in isolation.